 - Incentive fees from our funds are not materially affected by changes in the fair value of unrealized investments because they are based on realized gains and subject to achievement of performance criteria rather than on the fair value of the fund's assets prior to realization.
-As of September 30, 2023 and March 31, 2023, we had \$19.0 million and \$18.1 million, respectively, of deferred incentive fee revenue recorded in accounts payable, accrued expenses and other liabilities in the condensed consolidated balance sheets. - We earn carried interest allocation revenue from certain of the StepStone Funds based on cumulative fund performance to date, subject to specified performance criteria.
+As of December 31, 2023 and March 31, 2023, we had \$19.0 million and \$18.1 million, respectively, of deferred incentive fee revenue recorded in accounts payable, accrued expenses and other liabilities in the condensed consolidated balance sheets. - We earn carried interest allocation revenue from certain of the StepStone Funds based on cumulative fund performance to date, subject to specified performance criteria.
 Our carried interest allocation is affected by changes in market factors.
 However, the degree of impact will vary depending on several factors, including but not limited to (i) the performance criteria for each individual fund in relation to how that fund's results of operations are affected by changes in market factors; (ii) whether such performance criteria are annual or over the life of the fund; (iii) to the extent applicable, the previous performance of each fund in relation to its performance criteria; and (iv) whether each funds' performance related distributions are subject to contingent repayment.
 As a result, the impact of changes in market factors on carried interest allocation revenue will vary widely from fund to fund.
 An overall decrease of 10% in the general equity markets would not necessarily drive the same impact on our funds' valuations, as many of our investments in our funds are illiquid and do not trade on any exchange.
-Additionally, as a large percentage of our carried interest allocation revenues are paid to employees as carried interest-related compensation, the overall net impact to our income would be mitigated by lower compensation payments.
-As of September 30, 2023, and March 31, 2023, the maximum amount of carried interest allocations (excluding legacy Greenspring carried interest allocations) subject to contingent repayment, net of tax, was an estimated \$271.9 million and \$264.1 million, respectively, assuming the fair value of all investments was zero, a possibility that we view as remote.
+Additionally, as a large percentage of our carried interest allocations (excluding legacy Greenspring carried interest allocations) subject to contingent repayment, net of tax, was an estimated \$278.7 million and \$264.1 million, respectively, assuming the fair value of all investments was zero, a possibility that we view as remote.
 The primary driver for the change in the contingent repayment between periods is due to additional carried interest allocation realizations in fiscal 2024 that are potentially subject to clawback. - Investment income changes in relation to realized and unrealized gains and losses of the underlying investments in our funds in which we have a general partner commitment.
-Based on investments (excluding legacy Greenspring investments in funds and investments of Consolidated Funds) held as of September 30, 2023 and March 31, 2023, we estimate that a 10% decline in fair value of the investments in funds would result in a decrease in investment income of \$13.0 million and \$11.5 million, respectively.
+Based on investments (excluding legacy Greenspring investments in funds and investments of Consolidated Funds) held as of December 31, 2023 and March 31, 2023, we estimate that a 10% decline in fair value of the investments in funds would result in a decrease in investment income of \$12.7 million and \$11.5 million, respectively.